UDOOboard/Bolt-Docs/docs/05_Accessories/01_Official_Accessories.md

-In the [UDOO Shop](https://shop.udoo.org/) you can also find some accessories for the UDOO X86.
+In the [UDOO Shop](https://shop.udoo.org/) you can also find some accessories for the UDOO BOLT.

 ## M.2 Modules